graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

   ; _⊩ˢ_≡_∷_    -- Valid equality of substitutions
   )
 ```

+Note that the substitution validity operators are tagged with a superscript `ˢ` rather than a `ᵛ` in the Agda code to
+disambiguate them from the operators for terms; the paper uses `ᵛ` for them instead.

 As with reducibility above, the bracketed universe level parameter is elided in the paper, but note that the other
 parameter (the type reducibility proof) has vanished; this is accomplished by existential quantification in the "hidden"